Birth Boot Camp Classes Maryland

 Your new recruit comes with special needs.
 This class is your manual!
 Enjoy those early days and weeks by learning techniques that will enhance bonding and make the transition to parenthood easier and more enjoyable.

-If you have already had a natural birth and simply want to brush up on your childbirth education, a refresher course is available.
-It is offered at The Womb Room and costs $50.
+If you have already taken a childbirth class with a previous pregnancy and simply want to brush up on your childbirth education, a refresher course is available.
+This workshop costs $75 and includes a workbook.

 Do you want a thorough and comprehensive childbirth class, but have a hard time committing to a specific time and day each week?
 Consider enrolling in Birth Boot Camp’s online course!
 You’ll be given access to 10 class modules, to be completed at your own pace.
 Click the banner below for more information on online classes.